-Provenance is worthy of a journey.
-Located three to four hours north of Melbourne in the relatively small town of Beechworth, the two-hatted restaurant combines a grand setting with a contemporary dining experience for one exceptional culinary adventure.
+Provenance is worth the journey.
+Located three to four hours north of Melbourne, in the relatively small town of Beechworth, the two hat restaurant combines a grand setting with a contemporary dining experience for one exceptional culinary adventure.

-Located in the perfectly preserved former Bank of Australasia, Provenance is just as valuable to modern-day foodies as Beechworth’s gold was to miners during the late 1800s.
-This time round diners are guaranteed to strike lucky, with an Asian and European menu created by renowned chef, Michael Ryan.
+Located in the well-preserved, former Bank of Australasia, Provenance is just as valuable to modern-day foodies as Beechworth’s gold was to miners during the late 1800s.
+This time around, diners are guaranteed to strike lucky, with an Asian and European menu created by renowned chef, Michael Ryan.

 Michael and his wife, Jeanette Henderson, own the restaurant and its accompanying luxury suites.
 Having already put nearby Myrtleford on the map with their last venture, Range, they set their sights on Beechworth, taking over the 19th-century bank building in late 2008.